sct/overseerr/docs/getting-started/installation.md

 ## Windows

-Please refer to the [docker for windows documentation](https://docs.docker.com/docker-for-windows/) for installation.
+Please refer to the [Docker Desktop for Windows user manual](https://docs.docker.com/docker-for-windows/) for details on how to install Docker on Windows.

 {% hint style="danger" %}
-**WSL2 will need to be installed to prevent DB corruption!
-Please see** [**Docker Desktop WSL 2 backend**](https://docs.docker.com/docker-for-windows/wsl/) **on how to enable WSL2.
-The command below will only work with WSL2 installed!**
+**WSL2 will need to be installed to prevent DB corruption!** Please see the [Docker Desktop WSL 2 backend documentation](https://docs.docker.com/docker-for-windows/wsl/) for instructions on how to enable WSL2.
+The command below will only work with WSL2 installed!
 {% endhint %}

 ```bash